OCamlPro/owi/doc/src/manpages/owi-sym.md

        --fail-on-trap-only
            ignore assertion violations and only report traps

+       --fifo
+           explore the tree in fifo order

        --invoke-with-symbols
            Invoke the entry point of the program with symbolic values instead of dummy constants.

+       --lifo
+           explore the tree in lifo order

        --model-format=VAL (absent=scfg)
             The format of the model ("json" or "scfg")